hazelcast/hazelcast/hazelcast-documentation/src/SampleQueueCode.md

-### Sample Queue Code
+### Creating an Example Queue

-The following sample code illustrates a producer and consumer connected by a distributed queue.
+The following example code illustrates a distributed queue that connects a producer and consumer.

+#### Putting Items on the Queue

-Let's put one integer on the queue every second, 100 integers total.
+Let's `put` one integer on the queue every second, 100 integers total.

 ```java
 import com.hazelcast.core.Hazelcast;